prowler-cloud/prowler/README.md

                             (i.e.: us-east-1), all regions are checked anyway -c <check_id>       specify a check number or group from the AWS CIS benchmark (i.e.: "check11" for check 1.1, "check3" for entire section 3, "level1" for CIS Level 1 Profile Definitions or "forensics-ready")
-      -f <filterregion>   specify an AWS region to run checks against (i.e.: us-west-1)
+                            (may be specified multiple times "-c check11 -c check3") -f <filterregion>   specify an AWS region to run checks against (i.e.: us-west-1)
       -m <maxitems>       specify the maximum number of items to return for long-running requests (default: 100)